Lindenwood University: Library

-The Margaret Leggat Butler Library was constructed in 1930 and is located in the historic eastern region of campus.
-In addition to 150,000 books and periodicals, classroom, research, and quiet study spaces, the library also houses a coffee shop and a writing center.
+The Margaret Leggat Butler Library was constructed in 1929 and is located in the historic eastern region of campus.
+The Butler Library remained the university's library for 90 years until 2017.
+August 2017 marked the official opening of Lindenwood's new library building the Library and Academic Resources Center (LARC).
+The 100,000 square-foot and $24.5 million library features three-stories, a coffee shop, and a writing center.
+In addition to over 100,000 books and periodicals the Library and Academic Resource Center features 17 classrooms, study spaces, computer labs, and a media and gaming lab.

 The library is a member of the MOBIUS Consortium, a statewide system that links Lindenwood's library to libraries at other higher learning institutions across Missouri.

 The Library is home to the Mary Ambler Archives.
 The archives were founded in 1993 and are part of the Missouri Digital Heritage Initiative and the State Historical Society of Missouri.
 They include a collection of historical documents, official records, and special collections from the 185-year history of the university.
 The archives also include historical documents from Missouri during the early American Frontier and Antebellum periods.
 Other historical materials include information on women's colleges, the personal papers of George and Mary Sibley, and historical documents from St. Charles County, St. Louis City and St. Louis County together with the surrounding area.